Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - Changed Abdulmecid's ideology from Reformer to Ottomanist
 - Adjusted Yugoslav project so only Yugoslav countries are involved
 - Political movements will no longer contribute negative progress to Ottoman identities
+- Reduced grefm_megali_idea_complete_pan_greek_value to 14 from 15
+- Reduced required Silk Planation levels in je_grefm_constantinople to 12 from 20
+- Ludwig von Armansperg is now marked as married

 Fixes:
 - Added missing localization for Metaxism content